jonnymind/SIRPAS/Books/Base_System.md

 | DR | -1 |
 | Limitation | Bows |

-Take a manoeuvre to bend the bow more than normal in order to improve the next attack, giving it a damage modifier equal to the success margin of this check.
+Take a maneuver to bend the bow more than normal in order to improve the next attack, giving it a damage modifier equal to the success margin of this check.